vkbansal/spectrum/LANGUAGES.md

-#List of available language Definitions
+#List of available language definitions
+This list is used to keep track of available examples in documentation:
 - [x] Actionscript
 - [x] Apache Conf (**aliases**: htaccess)
 - [x] AppleScript